grannycart/by-sound-alone_source/dc-manuscript/5_Chapter.md

 Percy watched Hemi's wet, tweed-covered bulk disappear down the ladder and through the hatch into the control room.
 She lit a cheroot and took in deep breaths of damp, smokey air.
 A sudden wave of exhaustion passed through her.
 She looked at her hands gripping the fairing of the sail --- the black grime of her work ground into the seams of her knuckles and the cheroot smoking between her fingers.
 The coal of the tobacco glowed robustly now that the _Prospect's_ movement was pushing some wind across it.
 She'd had only a few hours of sleep and no relief from the tension of being pursued since they left the depot days ago.
 The warm fog enveloped her and gave her a sense of cover and safety that she realized now she had missed and desperately needed.

 Hemi reappeared on the bridge of the sail, cupping Herschel in one big hand as he awkwardly climbed the ladder.
 The bird looked quite content.
 One of Herschel's feet hung out through Hemi's fingers and had a small steel band with an even tinier cylinder attached to it.
-Percy instantly had a vision of how a few moments ago huge Hemi must have been hunched over the galley table printing extremely small letters with a very sharp pencil on a short roll of thin paper.
+Percy instantly had a vision of how a few moments ago huge Hemi must have been hunched over the galley table printing extremely small letters with a sharp pencil on a short roll of thin paper.
 She regretted missing that.

 "OK," said Hemi.
 "Herschel is ready to go."